retothuerer/T-REX/README.md

 Developed from earlier ideas like LabQR and ResultQR by the SiLA 2 Core Working Group, `T-REX` represents the latest innovation in lab data sharing.

 ## Specification

 `T-REX`-formatted data consists of a sequence of ASCII characters, which is made up of individual `segment`s.
 These `segment`s are separated by `+`.
 There are two types of segments: `value_segment` for single values and `table_segment` for tabular data.

-The following diagram shows the main structure of a `T-REX`:
+The following diagram shows the structure of a `T-REX`:
 ![T-REX Railroad Diagram](images/trex-railroad-diagram-with-table.svg)
 <!-- Created with https://matthijsgroen.github.io/ebnf2railroad/try-yourself.html, downloaded with Chrome Extension https://svgexport.io/, and beautified with https://inkscape.org/ -->